mrBogdan/Book-Library-spa/README.md

 yarn run serve
 ```

-### Compiles and minifies for production
+### Compiles and minifies for production | Run it into live ent
 ```
-yarn run build
+yarn run build && node index.js
 ```

 ### Run your tests